 404b.
 Tenure Case.
 In a case involving the conferral of tenure, should the Advisory Committee determine that the department made a telling procedural error, it will either remand the case to the department or rectify the error itself.
 When the error has been rectified by either of these agencies, if the department's recommendation remains negative, the Advisory Committee will complete its review and will either sustain the department's negative recommendation or forward the case to the Review and Appeals Board for its concurrence with a positive recommendation of the Advisory Committee.
-Should the Advisory Committee determine that the department made its recommendation based on any of the three inappropriate criteria, it will either remand the case to the department or forward the case to the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board for its concurrence with a positive recommendation of the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in which the Review and Appeals Board with a positive recommendation but in the recommendation but in the recommendation but in which the Review and Ap department's recommendation is negative, concurrence of the Review and Appeals Board requires an affirmative vote of two-thirds of those present and eligible to vote.
+Should the Advisory Committee determine that the department made its recommendation based on any of the three inappropriate criteria, it will either remand the case to the department or forward the case to the Review and Appeals Board for its concurrence with a positive recommendation of the Advisory Committee.
+In cases that the Advisory Committee forwards to the Review and Appeals Board with a positive recommendation but in which the department's recommendation is negative, concurrence of the Review and Appeals Board requires an affirmative vote of two-thirds of those present and eligible to vote.